 If you run out of time, you can also get a bus from Muktinath to Pokhara.
-If you are a fanatic of mountain biking, you can rent a mountain bike for one of the most amazing rides down and out of Muktinath-this area of Nepal is rapidly becoming a mountain bike Mecca.
+If you are a fanatic of mountain biking, you can rent a mountain bike for one of the most amazing rides down and out of Muktinath-this area of Nepal is rapidly becoming a famous mountain biking routes.

 Annapurna Route Variations.

 Trekking in Annapurna is an iconic trip with all the elements for a classic trek and a great adventure.
 This trek is perfect for adventure seekers

 If you know the consequences, you can save the trouble.
 For example, choosing shorter trips can be budget-friendly and time-friendly, but it can be tough on your body.

 Annapurna Circuit is doable and relaxing with a little preparation.
 Please contact us for further questions and questions.
 We are happy to guide you in the Himalayas.